-4.1.1.2.1.
-Features of biological structure and function, selection criteria.
-Provide and explain the reasons for selecting the cells and/ or tissues used as raw materials with reference to characteristics of their biological structure and function, such as morphological characteristics, growth characteristics, biochemical indicators, immunological indicators, specific substances produced, results of HLA typing, and other suitably chosen and appropriate genotype or phenotype indicators (or markers).
+Provide and explain the reasons for selecting the cells and tissues used as raw materials, with reference to the characteristics of their biological structure and function, such as morphological characteristics, growth characteristics, biochemical indicators, immunological indicators, specific substances produced, and other suitably chosen and appropriate genotype or phenotype indicators (or markers).
 In particular, demonstrate that the somatic stem cells used as a raw material possess clinically useful stemness.
-Stemness in this case does not necessarily indicate the potential for multilineage differentiation but refers to the ability to differentiate into cells that have expected functions in vivo.
-In addition, although demonstrating differentiation in vitro is desirable, it may suffice to show differentiation in vivo if a rational explanation is provided.
-For example, when using myocardial stem cells, which are somatic stem cells, as a raw material, it is acceptable to show that myocardial stem cells can differentiate into cardiomyocytes.
-This should lead to the identification of the critical cell characteristics that will be employed when preparing the somatic stem cells as raw materials.
+Stemness in this case does not necessarily indicate the potential for multilineage differentiation but refers to the ability to differentiate into cells that have an expected function in vivo.
+In addition, although demonstrating the differentiation in vitro is desirable, it may suffice to show differentiation in vivo if a rational explanation is provided.
+For example, when using myocardial stem cells, which are somatic stem cells, as a raw material, it is acceptable to show that mvocardial stem cells can differentiate into cardiomyocytes.
+This should lead to the identification of the main cell characteristics that will be employed when applying cells to the treatment of a patient.

-It is recognized that quantitative technological limits on sample analysis will affect the extent to which such studies can be performed.
+It is acceptable to perform tests using test specimens obtained from a donor other than the patient at the research and development stages before the beginning of a clinical trial.
+In any case, it is recognized that quantitative limits and technological limits on sample analysis will affect the extent to which such studies can be performed.